 When my first doe had a litter one year, I wasn’t sure if I could hold the babies, so I spoke with my vet.

 Can you hold a baby rabbit?
 You can hold baby rabbits but should avoid it until they are 3 weeks old.
 If possible, check on them without picking them up.
 Newborn rabbits, called kittens, are born blind and deaf.
 They are easily injured from being held.
 Their ears are closed, and they are hairless.
-Baby rabbits can’t regulate their body heat – yet – and that’s why they burrow in the nest with their mom.
+Baby rabbits can’t regulate their body heat yet, so they burrow in the nest with their mom.

 If it has wriggled out of the nest, I only pick up a baby rabbit and need to be placed back with the litter.